-It’s important to know the signs of alcoholism in women if you suspect someone you love is in trouble.
-The problem is bigger than you might think.
+It’s essential to know the signs of alcoholism in women if you suspect someone you love is in trouble.
+The problem is more significant than you might think.
 There are an estimated 15 million alcoholics or alcohol abusers in the US.
 Women make up about 4.6 million of that number.
-A publication from the National Institute on Alcohol and Alcoholism (NIAAA) called Alcohol: A Women’s Health Issue, states that heavy drinking and binge drinking is becoming a huge threat to the health, safety and wellbeing of American women.
+A publication from the National Institute on Alcohol and Alcoholism (NIAAA) called Alcohol: A Women’s Health Issue states that heavy drinking and binge drinking are becoming a massive threat to American women’s health, safety, and well-being.

 Statistics from NIAAA found that women make up 25% of admissions in US addiction treatment centers.
 Men make up the rest of the 75%.
-Since there are just as many alcoholic women as men, this shows that many women with alcoholism are not getting the help they need to recover.
+Since there are just as many alcoholic women as men, many women with alcoholism are not getting the help they need to recover.
 Women are more prone to seek out holistic treatments for their drinking problems.
-They will often utilize psychiatric services, such as talk therapy to explore their feelings.
+They will often utilize psychiatric services, such as talk therapy, to explore their feelings.
 This, however, may not be enough.

 What makes a person an alcoholic?
-It’s important to know what to look for.
-If you have a loved one who you think might have a problem with alcohol, here are the signs of alcoholism in women you should be aware of.
+It’s important to know what to look for if you think someone you love is addicted to alcohol.
+If you have a loved one who you think might have a problem with alcohol, here are the signs of alcoholism in women.